 It doesn’t matter if you’re just starting out with essential oils or you’ve been using them for decades – If you’re guilty of committing any of these all-too-common mistakes, you may be doing more harm than good.

-Even though essential oils may be used to help alleviate numerous ailments from the occasional allergies to heartburn, using them the wrong way or using too much of them can lead to negative reactions.
+Even though essential oils may help alleviate numerous ailments, using them the wrong way or using too much can lead to negative reactions.

-To help you avoid the same mistakes many people make and so you can take full advantage of the health benefits that high-quality essential oils can provide, we’ll show you everything you need to know in today’s guide.
+This article will help you avoid the same mistakes many people make, so you can take full advantage of the health benefits high-quality essential oils provide.

 We’ll start out with the most common and easily avoidable mistake on our list…